- Cost: Free savings account; 0.60% annual fee for Twine investing

 - Aggressive.
 Contains 60% or more bond ETFs and 40% stock ETFs if you have a goal time frame shorter than five years.
 Goal timelines of 15 years or more change the composition to 90% stock ETFs and 10% bond ETFs.

 Twine’s moderate and conservative portfolios are fairly safe investments because of their bond concentration.
-If you’re setting short-term goals and are risk averse, both portfolios are worth considering.
-In contrast, the aggressive portfolio caters to couples who want to focus on growth and longer-term goals.
+If you’re setting short-term goals and are risk-averse, both portfolios are worth considering.
+By contrast, the aggressive portfolio caters to couples who want to focus on growth and longer-term goals.

 In reality, any Twine portfolio can lose value depending on the market.
 However, part of learning how to invest involves accepting risk and to trust in long-term success rather than trying to time the market.

 In terms of pricing, Twine costs $0.25 for every $500 you invest, or 0.60% annually.
 In the world of robo-advisors, this isn’t a competitive management fee.

 For example, Betterment and Wealthfront charge 0.25% annually.
 Additionally, both platforms have more portfolio options and let you open a variety of investment accounts, like a Roth IRA or 401(k).

 Twine’s investment accounts have up to $500,000 in protection from the Securities Investor Protection Corporation (SIPC), so it’s a safe way to begin investing with little money and learn the basics.

 However, like its savings account, Twine isn’t designed to compete with the best robo-advisors.
 Twine is ideal for couples who are learning to invest and want to track their goals together.
 If you’re more serious about investing, choose another robo-advisor or online stock brokerage over Twine.

 Twine helps couples stay on track with saving and investing.
 Once you reach your goals, it’s time to withdraw money from your Twine account to deposit back into your bank account.